arangodb/arangodb/Documentation/InstallationManual/Installing.md

 To start an ArangoDB server instance with networking enabled, use the executable `arangod.exe` located in `<ROOTDIR>/bin`.
-This will use the configuration file `arangod.conf` located in `<ROOTDIR>/etc/arangodb`, which you can adjust to your needs and use the data directory "<ROOTDIR>/var/lib/arangodb".
+This will use the configuration file `arangod.conf` located in `<ROOTDIR>/etc/arangodb`, which you can adjust to your needs and use the data directory `<ROOTDIR>/var/lib/arangodb`.
 This is the place where all your data (databases and collections) will be stored by default.

 Please check the output of the `arangod.exe` executable before going on.
-If the server started successully, you should see a line `ArangoDB is ready for business.
+If the server started successfully, you should see a line `ArangoDB is ready for business.
 Have fun!` at the end of its output.

 We now wish to check that the installation is working correctly and to do this